Protein losing enteropathy (PLE) in dogs

 PLE sufferers are fragile because of their hypoalbuminemia, gastrointestinal disease and their potential to develop spontaneous blood clots.
 Supportive care is therefore extremely important and providing adequate nutrition is vital.

 Regular follow-up examinations and testing will be required, including complete blood counts and biochemical profiles to check that your dog’s blood protein level is stable and not becoming dangerously low.
-Your vet will also check your dog for symptoms such as breathing difficulties fluid built up in the abdomen.
+Your vet will also check your dog for symptoms such as breathing difficulties from fluid build up in the abdomen.

 Any intestinal disease, if severe enough, can result in protein losing enteropathy (PLE) in dogs.
 The underlying cause of PLE is disruption of the intestinal lining, leading to the abnormal loss of protein from the intestines.
-Because a number of diseases can lead to this condition, PLE is classified as being a syndrome rather than a disease.
+Because several diseases can lead to this condition, PLE is classified as being a syndrome rather than a disease.

 As there are a diverse range of underlying conditions that cause PLE, it may develop in dogs of any age, breed, or sex.
 However, some breeds have been demonstrated to be particularly at risk; these include Yorkshire Terriers, Soft Coated Wheaten Terriers, Norwegian Lundehunds, and Basenjis.